ippontech/blog-usa/posts/seeding-a-shared-library-with-jenkins.md

  * After the seedJob runs, you should now see a blue circle at the top of your "Build History" Tab
  * Select the blue button and at the bottom of the "Console Output", you should see `GeneratedJob{name='seed'}`

- You can use [mine](https://github.com/kcrane3576/jenkins-shared-library) if you just want to follow along.